neilvidyarthi/beginners-guide-to-todist/chapters/01_Introduction.md

 *Amir Salihefendic* is the founder and CEO of [Doist](https://doist.com), a company the develops productivity software, including Todoist.

-*Thomas Mailund* is an associate professor of bioinformatics at Aarhus University, Denmark, and a user of Todoist since its earliest beta versions more than ten years ago.
+*Thomas Mailund* is an associate professor of bioinformatics at Aarhus University, Denmark, author of several textbooks, and a user of Todoist since its earliest beta versions more than ten years ago.